Russian court data: US journalist Evan Gershkovich appeals extension of detention on spying charges

 Gershkovich, a 31-year-old U.S. citizen, was arrested in March while on a reporting trip in Russia.
 He, his employer and the U.S. government have denied the charges.
 A Moscow court on Tuesday extended his detention until Aug.
 30.

-According to the court website the appeal was filed at the Lefortovo district court on Thursday.
+According to the court website, the appeal was filed on Thursday.
 There was no information whether a date has been set for a hearing.

 Gerhskovich’s case has been wrapped in secrecy.
 Russian authorities haven’t detailed what — if any — evidence they have gathered to support the espionage charges.